Westminster Mall (California): Transit access

 OCTA Routes 25 & 64 served Westminster Mall.
 Route 25, which runs along Goldenwest Street on the eastern side of the mall, provided access from Huntington Beach and northern Orange County.
 Route 64, which runs along Bolsa Avenue on the southern side of the mall, provided access from cities to the east such as Garden Grove and Santa Ana.
-The mall is at the western terminus of Route 64.
+The mall was at the western terminus of Route 64.
+As of April 6, 2026, route 64 no longer services the mall and now serves the Golden West College campus and Bella Terra in Huntington Beach, California.